castorini/anserini/docs/experiments-covid.md

 ## Round 4

 These are runs that can be easily replicated with Anserini, from pre-built indexes available [here](experiments-cord19.md#pre-built-indexes-all-versions) (version from 2020/06/19, which is the official corpus used in the evaluation).
-They were prepared _for_ round 4 (for participants who wish to have a baseline run to rerank), and so effectiveness is computed with the NIST-prepared cumulative qrels from rounds 1, 2, and 3.
+They were prepared _for_ round 4 (for participants who wish to have a baseline run to rerank), and so effectiveness is computed with the NIST-prepared cumulative qrels from rounds 1, 2, and 3 ([`qrels_covid_d3_j0.5-3.txt`](https://ir.nist.gov/covidSubmit/data/qrels-covid_d3_j0.5-3.txt) provided by NIST, stored in our repo as [`qrels.covid-round3-cumulative.txt`](../src/main/resources/topics-and-qrels/qrels.covid-round3-cumulative.txt)).

 |    | index     | field(s)                        | nDCG@10 | Judged@10 | Recall@1000 | run file | checksum |
 |---:|:----------|:--------------------------------|--------:|----------:|------------:|:---------|----------|